FAQ - Accounts

 - Q: What accounts can I access using FHB Online for Business?

 The following accounts can be accessed through FHB Online for Business:

 Due to various restrictions, not all accounts can be accessed to the same degree.
 To learn more, see FHB Online Terms and Conditions.

 - Q: How much history is available via FHB Online?

 The amount of specific information available online is dependent upon when you first enroll and log into the service.
 The system will store up to 36 months of individual account activity (including check and deposit images) and 12 months of eStatements.
 Once the information has been accumulated into the system, you may download up to 16 months of account activity when you log in through Quicken/QuickBooks.

 - Q: I just enrolled in Online Banking and can see my account balances, but have no past account activity.
 What happened?

-With Online Banking you will immediately see most of your account balances when you enroll.
-For deposit and certain loan accounts, your last statement transactions will be available to you within 2 business days.
+With Online Banking you will be able to view 45 days of history for your deposit accounts; however, credit card accounts will show only history from the day you enrolled.
 As transactions post to your account, you can view them going forward.
 You will eventually be able to see as much as 36 months of past activity on your accounts.